 No judge shall order, and no team shall request, that witnesses be excluded from the proceedings.
-If a judge orders that a witness be excluded, counsel should object and refer the judge to this section.
+If a judge orders that a witness be excluded, counsel should object and refer the judge to this section of the rules.

 7.9.3 - Witness Characterization